Cov-ComSec/Cov-ComSec.github.io/content/posts/bugReporting_meterpreter/index.md

 5) **Missing Python Module** - if you receive a 'submodule cannot be found error', then you probably will need to install it (have a look at using pip).

 ## Meterpreter
 Meterpreter is an interactive shell, made specifically for hackers and contains useful features (more on this later).
-As it's a shell, you are able to use your typical Linux commands (even if the attackers machine runs Windows - but note all commands may not work).
+As it is a shell, you can use your typical Linux commands (even if the attackers machine runs Windows - but note all commands may not work).
 An example of some of these commands are:
 - cd
 - ls
 - pwd